 Under current law and a policy adopted by the SUNY Board of Trustees on January 11, 2007, smoking is banned on SUNY campuses in indoor areas, including residence halls, and in vehicles owned or leased by the university.
 Under a policy adopted by Purchase College in the spring of 2012, smoking is not permitted within 25 feet of the entrance to or the windows of any campus building.
 Smoking is also not permitted in, on, or around any athletic facility or field.
 Smokers found on athletic fields will be required to move to the access roads or parking lots if they choose to smoke.
 Cigarette butts must be properly disposed of and not discarded on the ground.
 All employees and students are responsible for complying with these policies.

-Note: The college is currently considering moving to a 100 percent tobacco-free campus environment, in alignment with the Tobacco-Free SUNY Resolution passed in June 2012.
+Note: In April 2014, the Purchase College Senate approved a measure to have a 100 percent tobacco-free campus environment in the next four years, in alignment with the Tobacco-Free SUNY Resolution passed in June 2012.

 Faculty and staff who would like alternatives to smoking and referrals to smoking cessation programs may call the coordinator of the Employee Assistance Program (EAP) at (914) 251-6098.
 EAP services are free for faculty and staff.